-In 2016, among the 199 pension plans managed by an IORP, 84 had a promise of returns (DB plans), 28 were DC plans and 87 were hybrid plans (Cash Balance, DC + rate).
+In 2017, among the 197 pension plans managed by an IORP, 166 had a promise of returns (DB plans) or were hybrid plans (Cash Balance, DC + rate), 31 were DC plans.
 While newly opened plans are always DC plans, a large part of assets are still managed in plans offering promises of returns.

-PensioPlus, the Belgium's occupational pension plans association, reported an average return of 5.99% in 2017.
-This represents the gross average weighted returns after charges of occupational pension plans that participated in the annual financial and economic survey of PensioPlus in 2017.
+PensioPlus, the Belgium's occupational pension plans association reported an average return of -3.07% in 2018.
+This represents the gross average weighted returns after charges of occupational pension plans that participated in the annual financial and economic survey of PensioPlus in 2018.78